Zuehlke/kafka-streaming-technology/kafka-security.md

 > [!NOTE]
 > If you are getting this error `-bash: ./create-certs.sh: cannot execute: required file not found` when executing,
 > try `dos2unix.exe create-certs.sh` to convert the file to a unix compatible version (CR/LF issue).
+>
-> do the same for `../scripts/start-producer.sh` and `../scrpts/start-consumer.sh` as they are later mounted into
+> Do the same for `../scripts/start-producer.sh` and `../scrpts/start-consumer.sh` as they are later mounted into
 > the docker containers and will produce a similar error when executed.

-💡 Have a look at the script [create-certs.sh](/security/scripts/create-certs.sh) to understand what is generated 💡 The certificates and key/certificate stores are mounted as volume into the broker
+💡 Have a look at the script [create-certs.sh](/security/scripts/create-certs.sh) to understand what is generated

+💡 The certificates and key/certificate stores are mounted as volume into the broker

 Next, enable the SSL configuration, by removing the comments in the `broker` config within the [docker compose](docker-compose.yml) file: